BestMilk Screening & Quality Control Process

 BestMilk advanced traceability system ensures absolute transparency of our process.
 Every single bottle you receive has a unique code that allows us to trace back the screening and donation process.

-Once the breast milk is pasteurised it is safely delivered in refrigerators directly to you via our designated courier to ensure it is kept at the appropriate temperature at all times for supreme quality and freshness.
+Once the breast milk is gently pasteurised it is safely delivered to you at the appropriate temperature for supreme quality and freshness.